devcitizen/golang-trello-api/README.md

 # GOLANG TRELLO API - SAMPLE

-this is sample code for trello apps with golang framework(gin-gonic)
+this is sample code for trello API with golang framework(gin-gonic)

 ## Getting Started